Dynamics of a rank-one perturbation of a Hermitian matrix: Introduction

 \section{Introduction}

-Rank one perturbations of random Hermitian matrices appear naturally in a variety of contexts.
-An important example is the celebrated phenomenon of \textit{BBP transition} (for Baik-Ben Arous-Péché, see \cites{BBP_paper, Peche_BBP_GUE}), which arises when the perturbation is a positive rank-one Hermitian matrix, and so slightly `pushes' the spectrum to the right, to the point where one outlier is clearly separated from the bulk.
-Another example is that of anti-Hermitian perturbations, which play an important role in scattering theory (for a general presentation of this application, see Chapter 34 of \cite{RMT_handbook} and \cite{FyodorovSommers1997}).
-The questions we consider here have much in common with these two examples, and could be summarized as follows: what can be rigorously established about rank-one anti-Hermitian perturbations of a random Hermitian matrix considered dynamically, that is, when the coupling parameter is interpreted as time?
-And more specifically, what can be said about the eventual outlier?
+Rank-one perturbations of random matrices appear naturally in a variety of contexts, an overview of which was recently provided by \cite{Forrester_Review}.
+An important example is the celebrated phenomenon of \textit{BBP transition} (for Baik-Ben Arous-Péché: see \cites{BBP_paper, Peche_BBP_GUE}), which arises when the perturbation is a positive rank-one Hermitian matrix, and so slightly `pushes' the spectrum to the right, to the point where one outlier is clearly separated from the bulk.
+Another example is that of non-Hermitian perturbations of a Hermitian matrix, which play an important role in scattering theory (for a general presentation of this application, see Chapter 34 of \cite{RMT_handbook} and \cite{FyodorovSommers1997}).
+The questions we consider here can be summarized as follows: what can be rigorously established about rank-one anti-Hermitian perturbations of a random Hermitian matrix considered dynamically, that is, when the coupling parameter is interpreted as time?
+And more specifically, what can be said about the emergence of an outlier?
+Questions of a dynamical nature have been considered early on in the physics litterature (e.g. \cite{Smolyarenko2003}), and the distribution of eigenvalues (and approximate location of the outlier) in such models has recently been the subject of much mathematical work (see for instance \cites{ORourkeWood2017, Rochet2017, Shcherbina2021}).
+However, the question of the exact timescale at which the outlier appears seems to have not been adressed until now.

 Throughout the paper, the essential assumption is that $H$ be a random Hermitian matrix for which the uniform isotropic local law (Theorem \ref{thm:UILL}) is known to hold.
 For the sake of definiteness, say that we consider the Wigner ensemble with the following standard assumptions: entries $h_{ij}, i \leq j$ are independent, off-diagonal (resp. diagonal) entries are identically distributed with continuous distribution on $\C$ (resp. $\R$) such that $\E h_{ij}=0$, $\E |h_{ij}|^2=1/N$ and finite moments, i.e. $\E |\sqrt{N} h_{ij}|^p\le C_p$ for all $p$.
 These are the Wigner matrices with which we work by default -- although the method and results also hold under more general conditions, such as those of \cite{ErdoesKruegerSchroeder}.
 As the entries of $H$ are assumed to have a continuous distribution, it holds almost surely that $H$ has $N$ distinct real eigenvalues $\mu_1 < \dots < \mu_N$; and we denote by $(u_i)_{i=1}^N$ a choice of associated normalized eigenvectors.